hornos/flock/README.md

 Reconfigure the scheduler, `slurmconf` copies pro/epi scripts as well:

     ./slurmconf cn-0[1-2]

+At first, you have to start slurm execute service as well:

+    ./cloneservice compute slurm start

 Parameter       | srun option | When Run  | Run by | As User
 --- | --- | --- | ---